Thursday, 9 July 2026

 • The fundamental governing principle of our Life shall be the growth of oneself; beyond a point, all the necessities and compulsions of Life don’t matter.

 • A truly analytical mind finds itself stuck in indecision.
-On the other hand, it is easier for a mind dominated by passions to make a decision.
+On the other hand, it is easier for a passionate mind to make a decision.
 Life decisions can’t be made by reason alone; they are always made with a mix of analysis and passion or a conscious choice.

 • Each one is right in his own way, yet no one is sure that he is on the right path or will achieve the goal he has set for himself.

 • Life is complex, uncertain, and unpredictable.
-Accept and plan for the uncertainty of Life.
+Accept and plan for the uncertainties of Life.

 Friday, 27 June 2025